-Whitney Reichel is a Principal in the firm’s Boston office.
+Whitney Reichel is a principal in the Boston office of Fish & Richardson P.C.
 Her practice emphasizes patent litigation in the area of electrical engineering and computer technologies.
 She has experience litigating complex patent cases in federal courts around the country, across a broad spectrum of technologies, in a wide range of industries.
 Her practice also extends to trade secret litigation and general commercial litigation.

 She received her J.D., cum laude, from the University of Michigan Law School in 2005 and her B.S. in electrical engineering in 2002 from Brown University.

-“The Effect and Admissibility of Findings of the ITC in a Section 337 Proceeding on a Co-Pending or Subsequent Federal District Court Proceeding,” with T.V.
-Pezzano, The 337 Reporter (2003).
+- “The Effect and Admissibility of Findings of the ITC in a Section 337 Proceeding on a Co-Pending or Subsequent Federal District Court Proceeding,” The 337 Reporter (2003)

 ViaTech, Inc. v.
 Microsoft Corp.
 (D. Del.)
 Representing Microsoft.
 Successfully obtained an order granting summary judgment of no infringement in favor of Microsoft.